The Bonar Trust welcomes applications from individuals who fall under one of two categories:

 - those who have been offered a place on an apprenticeship training programme in a church in Scotland.

 - those who are undertaking a ‘Minister in Training’ post at the post-apprenticeship level.

-Applications for funding for the next academic year should be submitted by 30 April 2022, via a form that will be made available in January 2022.
+Applications for funding for the next academic year should be submitted by 30 April.

 Apprenticeship programmes are a tried, tested, and effective “first step” in training for church leadership.
 A two-year programme in a local church, with integrated study through a course like Cornhill, is an ideal foundation and ‘testing ground’ for individuals considering ministry.